Electric cars are much cheaper to run than traditional cars and help you go green at the same time

 All the major car manufacturers have their sites firmly fixed on EVs.
 New electric car models are being announced all the time.

-UK prices are coming down.
+UK prices are becoming more competitive.
 Range is going up.
 Features are getting better and better.
 What’s not to like?

 100% Electric Cars (BEV)